deneuville/cryptanalysisSHMWW/README.md

 # cryptanalysisSHMWW
-Cryptanalysis of Song *et al.* code-based signature scheme [Theoretical Computer Science](https://doi.org/10.1016/j.tcs.2020.05.011)
+Cryptanalysis of Song *et al.* code-based signature scheme, publishesd in [Theoretical Computer Science](https://doi.org/10.1016/j.tcs.2020.05.011)

 This repository hosts:
 1. a (raw) sage implementation of the code-based signature scheme proposed by Song, Huang, Mu, Wu, and Wang [Theoretical Computer Science](https://doi.org/10.1016/j.tcs.2020.05.011) (file `SHMWW.sage`),
-1. an cryptanalysis implementation that recovers the secret key from a few hundreds of signatures (file `SHMWW_cryptanalysis.sage`).
+1. a cryptanalysis implementation that recovers the secret key from a few hundreds of signatures (file `SHMWW_cryptanalysis.sage`).

 ## Generating an instance and signatures